 Please Note: The DMTF group formerly known as the Scalable Platforms Management Forum (SPMF) has been renamed the Redfish Forum.

-Continuing its commitment to industry outreach and education, DMTF will participate in SC18, November 11-16, 2018, with presentations and a booth representing the Redfish® standard.
-SC18 is an international conference for high performance computing, networking, storage, and analysis.
+Continuing its commitment to industry outreach and education, DMTF will participate in the Open Compute Project (OCP) Global Summit, March 14-15, as an exhibitor along with presentations representing the Redfish® standard.

 As part of the EW: HW Management track, DMTF technical experts will speak on Friday, March 15:

 DMTF is dedicated to continually evolving the organization’s structure to facilitate collaboration and interoperability across our standards.
 In an important change for 2019, the DMTF group formerly known as System Management (SM) Forum has become the CIM Forum.
 As part of this restructuring, all work on the Common Information Model has been consolidated under this single umbrella for increased efficiency.

 DMTF has released a new version of its Platform Level Data Model (PLDM) for Redfish® Device Enablement Specification (RDE) as a Work In Progress.
 This standard enables a management controller to present Redfish-conformant management of I/O adapters in a server, without the need for code specific to each adapter family/vendor/model.

 Continuing its aggressive development schedule, DMTF’s recently announced Platform Management Components Intercommunication (PMCI) Security Task Force has published architecture details for its forthcoming security specification.